pablomiralles22/pablomiralles22.github.io-v2/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+**Hi!** I am a Machine Learning and Big Data MSc student at Technical University of Madrid, and also an Artificial Intelligence Researcher at the Applied Intelligence and Data Analysis group at the same university.
+Previously I studied Mathematics and Computer Science jointly at University of Murcia.
+You are currently looking at my personal website.
+Here you will find my [blog](/blog/), my [cv](/cv/), several ways to contact me (see links below) and personal and academic [projects](/projects/) related to my fields of interests.

+My hope for this website is to upload content related to my fields of interested, both technical (mathematics, AI, Deep Learning, Data Science, programming, HPC,...) and non-technical (philosophy, psychology or literature).